- What is the civil partner visa?

 - You both must commit to living together as civil partners or husband and wife permanently

-What are the/Civil Partner Visa Application Sponsorship requirements?
+What are the Civil Partner Visa Application Sponsorship requirements?

 - An Irish citizen who resides in Ireland or has the intention to reside in Ireland with permanent resident status with a permanent resident card

 - Ministers of religion with Stamp 3 permission